Alligator with missing jaw finds new home in Florida reptile park

-A Florida reptile park has taken in an alligator that lost her nose and upper jaw to a fight or boat propeller.
+A Florida reptile park has taken in an alligator who lost her nose and upper jaw to a fight or boat propeller.

 Gatorland Orlando said the injured alligator came from a lake in nearby Sanford, about 20 miles (32km) northeast of Orlando.